-- While it is possible for the assignment event and the exposure event to be the same event, they are different concepts, and each plays a different role in your experiment: The assignment event is the event that immediately precedes a user's assignment to a variant, while the exposure event is the event the user fires to be actually exposed to the variant.
-Users can be assigned at the beginning of their session, but don’t fire the exposure event until later in the flow.
+While it is possible for the assignment event and the exposure event to be the same event, they are different concepts, and each plays a different role in your experiment: The assignment event is the event that immediately precedes a user's assignment to a variant, while the exposure event is the event the user must trigger in order to see to the variant.
+Users can be assigned at the beginning of their session without triggering the exposure event until later in the flow.

 Make sure you have the correct events assigned to each.

 Are your old properties synced to new ones?

 If you are running an experiment on a single platform only (for example, iOS), you might still get users showing up with a different platform value (i.e., Android).
 This can happen if your users are using your product on multiple platforms, with their most recent event sent from a platform other than the one you've specified for your experiment.
 When the assignment event is automatically sent, it does not contain non-Experiment properties (like, for example,

 To resolve the issue of syncing old properties, connect the Experiment SDK with the Amplitude Analytics SDK to ensure that user context is available.

 Other experiment discrepancies

 At times troubleshooting issues in your experiment may be out of your control.
 This section highlights some of those scenarios.

 Amplitude Experiment updates the targeting on cohorts each hour.
 Targeting on properties explicitly sent to Experiment is immediate and real-time.
 Targeting on user properties stores in Amplitude can be delayed by up to one hour, due to the CDN.

 A user doesn't see the variant to which they were assigned